 Tire Testing and Modeling for Vehicle Dynamics

 Dr. Edward M. Kasprzak

 Buffalo, New York

 Dr. Kasprzak is the President of EMK Vehicle Dynamics, LLC, and an Associate at Milliken Research Associates, Inc. He has worked in the field of automobile vehicle dynamics since 1996 with expertise in the areas of tire & vehicle testing, modeling and simulation.
-Customers have included various passenger car manufacturers, their suppliers and professional racing teams.
-Dr. Kasprzak is also an Adjunct Assistant Professor at the University at Buffalo where he teaches two courses on vehicle dynamics and advises the Baja and Clean Snowmobile teams.
+Customers have included passenger car manufacturers, their suppliers and professional racing teams.
 Dr. Kasprzak is the co-founder and co-director of the Formula SAE Tire Test Consortium and annually serves as a design judge at Formula SAE Michigan.
+He is a former Adjunct Assistant Professor at the University at Buffalo where he taught two courses on vehicle dynamics and advised the SAE student chapter.
 His publications include numerous technical papers, magazine articles and co-authorship of "Race Car Vehicle Dynamics: Problems, Answers and Experiments" with Bill and Doug Milliken.
 He also contributed chapters on tires and simulation to "Learn & Compete: A Primer for Formula SAE, Formula Student and Formula Hybrid Teams".
 Dr. Kasprzak is the 2012 recipient of SAE's Excellence in Engineering Education award.